-If your spouse's or partner's insurance ends, they may convert from this group life insurance to an individual policy without medical examination.
+If your spouse's insurance ends, they may convert from this group life insurance to an individual policy without medical examination.
 Any individual life insurance policy MetLife customarily issues, except term insurance, is available.

-Your spouse or partner needs to apply and pay the required premium within 31 days after losing coverage.
-If your spouse or partner dies within this 31 days, the amount of insurance your spouse or partner was entitled to convert is paid to you.
+Your spouse needs to apply and pay the required premium within 31 days after losing coverage.
+If your spouse dies within these 31 days, the amount of insurance your spouse was entitled to convert is paid to you.
 Enrollment forms for conversion policies are available from the Trust Office.